 Dr Michele Hu leads the clinical theme in establishing a cohort of early Parkinson’s disease patients recruited from a population base across the Thames Valley, and followed longitudinally over 10 years to develop and validate early PD biomarkers.
-So far, in excess of 1500 participants in total, who comprise Parkinson's and control subjects, Parkinson's siblings and individuals with REM sleep behaviour disorder, have been recruited to this study.
-Her current funding facilitates translational research in the field of longitudinal cohort studies and biomarkers of early pre-motor and motor Parkinson’s disease.
+So far, in excess of 1500 participants in total, who comprise Parkinson's and control subjects, Parkinson's siblings and individuals with REM sleep behaviour disorder, (RBD) have been recruited to this study.

 Basal ganglia dysfunction in idiopathic REM sleep behaviour disorder parallels that in early Parkinson's disease.

 Rolinski M. et al, (2016), Brain, 139, 2224 - 2234